 The Library and Information Technology Divisions are looking for ways to decrease the digital divide.
 The development of the Chromebook lending pilot of 100 units funded through the Library's 2021 budget will help to establish a program to accomplish this, and will include measuring the success of the program including community feedback and uptake.
 This will enhance the existing Wireless Mississauga and hotspot lending programs.

 Shari Lichterman, CPA, CMA, Commissioner of Community Services

 Prepared by: Jennifer Stirling, Manager of Digital Library Services & Collections

-- To: Chair and Members of General Committee - From: Shari Lichterman, CPA, CMA, Commissioner of Community Services
+From: Shari Lichterman, CPA, CMA, Commissioner of Community Services

 Reciprocal Lending Agreement between Mississauga Library and London Public Library